cocos/cocos-docs/en/getting-started/install.md

 ## Setup native development environment

 If you only want to develop Web platform games, complete the above steps is sufficient.
-If you would like to publish the game to your native platform, please read the setup instructions for the development environment [Setup Native Development Environment] (../publish/setup-native-development.md)
+If you would like to publish the game to your native platform, please read the setup instructions for the development environment [Setup Native Development Environment](../publish/setup-native-development.md)